The Last Kingdom of Al Andalus (The Play)

 TEODEMIRO.

-I am stating the obvious my noble sultan.
-I am only a merchant and not a spy.
+I state the obvious, my noble sultan.
+I am but a merchant, not a spy.

 MUHAMMAD.